Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 According to the State Bureau of Investigation, the county had an annual average of only five murders from 2010 to 2017.
 The Pinelake massacre accounted for more than half of the county’s record 14 homicides in 2009.

 The timeliness of the training, Macon said, was a coincidence.
-He was not aware of the upcoming anniversary of the worst killing spree in the state’s modern history.
+He was not aware of the upcoming anniversary of the worst massacre in the state’s modern history.

 Only four women signed up for the free class, which was held at a Southern Pines recreation center less than 12 miles from the site of the rampage.
-The solemnity of the subject was at odds with the constant cheering and laughter from a volleyball game that was underway at the center.
+The solemnity of the subject was at odds with the loud cheering and laughter from volleyball players on the other side of the building.

 According to Macon, the first thing a person should do during a shooting is run away from the shooter.
-Macon told the women to stick close to walls while they flee.
+He told the four women to stick close to walls while they flee.
 This will help minimize their “footprint,” he said, if they are forced to sprint past the perpetrator’s line-of-sight.

-And if no weapons are available, Macon said the women should attempt to strike the shooter’s head with the heels of their hands.
+And if no weapons are available, Macon said the women should attempt to strike the shooter’s head with their hands.
 Palm strikes, he said, are preferable to throwing closed-fist punches, which can cause knuckle injury.

-The course was modeled after the same three-step strategy the FBI advises civilians to follow during active-shooting events.
+The course was modeled after the same three-step strategy the FBI advises civilians to follow in active-shooter situations.
 Run, hide and — as a last resort — fight.

 But most of the elderly victims at Pinelake were in wheelchairs or otherwise incapable of running.
-Their diminished hearing and sight would have made it exceedingly difficult to find a safe place to hide, and they did not have the strength to confront the nearly 400-pound gunman.
+Their diminished hearing and sight would have made it exceedingly difficult to find a safe place to hide.
+They did not have the strength to confront the nearly 400-pound gunman.

-One of his college classmates can no longer walk because of a gunshot injury she suffered in the 1999 massacre at Columbine High School.
+One of his college classmates can no longer walk because of a gunshot wound she suffered in the 1999 massacre at Columbine High School.
 Next month marks the 20th anniversary of that shooting.

 Though Macon said he was unfamiliar with the 2009 rampage in Carthage, he recalled hearing something recently about a mass shooting that “happened a while ago at a nursing home in the area.”